laminlabs/lamin-docs/docs/faq/storage.md

 ## What should I do if I acidentially delete a file from storage?

-The clean way to delete a file in LaminDB is via `ln.delete(file)` which will:
+`File` and `Dataset` records follows a "trash" behavior as canonical file systems.
+Meaning, when you perform `file.delete()`, the record is moved into trash while still exists in the database.

+Deleting a file from the trash triggers the permanent delete:

-- always delete the metadata record
+- prompt to ask if user wants to delete the metadata record
-- prompt to ask if user wants to delete the file from storage
+- prompt to ask if user wants to delete the file from storage if semantic key is used (otherwise the file is automatially deleted from the storage)

 If you delete a file from storage outside of LaminDB, you are left with a file record without valid storage.
 In this case, you can:

-- use `ln.delete()` to delete the file record from databse
+- use `ln.delete(permanent=True)` to delete the file record from database
 - alternatively, if you'd like to keep the record, link the storage back via `file.stage()`

 ```python